altmoket/altmoket/README.md

 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">

 ## About me...
-I am a computer science student with a strong desire to learn and collaborate on new ideas.
+I am a backend developer with a strong desire to learn and work on new ideas.

-🔭 I'm working on the development of domain-specific languages.
+🔭 I'm working on my naming skills.

-🌱 I'm learning Common Lisp, the best programming language in the world.
+🌱 I'm currently learning Common Lisp, an awesome programming language.

-👯 I'd like to be part of building large systems.
+👯 I'd like to be involved in building big and interesting systems.

-💬 Ask me about ...
+💬 Ask me about bad practices and I will show you my code.